 Ryanair cuts more Italian flights to April 8 over coronavirus

-Ryanair on Monday cut more international flights to Italy and domestic flights within the country until April 8 after the Italian government imposed travel restrictions in northern Italy to limit the spread of the coronavirus.
+Ryanair on Monday said it would make further cuts to domestic and international flights to and from Italy until April 8 after the Italian government-imposed travel restrictions in the north of the country to limit the spread of the coronavirus.

-The Irish budget carrier said it will suspend all Italian domestic flights to and from Bergamo, Parma, Treviso and Milan's Malpensa airport from Tuesday and run a severely reduced international schedule to and from those four cities as well as Venice and Rimini, operating only on Fridays, Saturdays, Sundays and Mondays.
+Europe's biggest low-cost airline said it would suspend all Italian domestic flights to and from Bergamo, Parma, Treviso and Milan's Malpensa airport from Tuesday.
+The airline will also run a severely reduced international schedule to and from those four cities as well as Venice and Rimini, operating only on Fridays, Saturdays, Sundays, and Mondays.
+On March 2, Ryanair said it would cut capacity in and out of Italy, its largest market, by 25% from March 17 to April 8 due to a significant drop off in bookings since Europe's single largest coronavirus outbreak began.

+"While inbound traffic to Northern Italy has suffered large numbers of "no shows" over the past week, there are many thousands of non-Italian visitors in Lombardy and other affected regions who are scheduled to return home," the airline said in a statement on Monday.
+"Ryanair must continue to run this restricted schedule to repatriate these non-Italian citizens."

+Ryanair Chief Executive Michael O'Leary told Reuters last week that he expected April and May bookings to fall 10% due to the virus, dealing a "meaningful impact" to quarterly earnings, but predicted that the situation would stabilize by early summer.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)